Paper – Part 1: What is Printmaking Paper

 ALL ABOUT PAPER SIZES

 Please note that I am writing this from the perspective of a Printmaker.
 I print.
-I don’t paint or draw and work with Mixed media.
+I am not a painter, pastel artist or drawer and I rarely work with mixed media.
+If I was to work with those art forms it would be with Printmaking Paper.
+My comfort zone, and my love.
+I love print!

 Paper Part 1 – What makes ‘Printmaking Paper’ printmaking paper?